bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

     If Bob is honest, he will reissue the payment to Charlie; but if he isn't, he can keep those bitcoins for himself.

+- **The Lightning Network:** with third-party and signer malleability fixed, the Lightning Network is less complicated to implement and significantly more efficient in its use of space on the blockchain.
+  With signer malleability removed, it becomes possible to run lightweight Lightning clients that outsource monitoring the blockchain, instead of each Lightning client needing to also be a full Bitcoin node.

-- **Anyone using the block chain:** smart contracts today, such as micropayment channels, and anticipated new smart contracts, such as Lightning network channels, can use smaller transactions if they don't need to worry about third-party malleability, which saves block space for other users.
-These smart contracts also become less complicated to design, understand, and monitor.
+- **Anyone using the block chain:** smart contracts today, such as micropayment channels, and anticipated new smart contracts, become less complicated to design, understand, and monitor.

 Note: segwit transactions only avoid malleability if all their inputs are segwit spends (either directly, or via a backwards compatible segwit